 - If you’re a junior in BA or IB, please declare a concentration by the end of Spring 2024 using the JayWeb form.

-- Min C- policy: only applies to Fall 2019 entry class and later, BA and IB majors
+- Min C- policy: Only applies to BA and IB majors

 Q. Where do I get info on the requirements for a major or minor?

 - Visit the area of study: Accounting, Business Administration, Business Analytics, Economics, Finance, Financial Economics, International Business, and Marketing

 - Go to Degree Planners for majors and minors.